 Hello!
-I am Assistant Professor of Neurosymbolic AI in the Institute of Logic, Langauge, and Computation, University of Amsterdam.
+I am Assistant Professor of Neurosymbolic AI in the Institute of Logic, Language, and Computation, University of Amsterdam.

 Quick links: Google Scholar; DBLP